sveltia/sveltia-cms/README.md

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code, design and marketing.
 You can expect constant improvements to the user experience (UX) and developer experience (DX) across the platform.
 - The maintainer tries to be as responsive as possible.
 Reported bugs are usually fixed within 24 hours.
 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - Comes with touch device support, such as larger buttons for easier tapping.
 While the UI is not yet optimized for small screens, it should work well with large tablets like iPad Pro or Pixel Tablet.
-Mobile support and other optimizations such as swipe navigation are planned after the 1.0 release.
+Mobile support and other optimizations such as swipe navigation are planned shortly after the 1.0 release.
 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
 It also allows us to avoid common fatal application crashes[^113][^129].
 Best of all, Svelte offers unmatched performance!
 - The Help menu provides all links to useful resources, including release notes, feedback and support.
 - Users can personalize the application with various settings.